 Probably the sport that couldn’t be more French: La pétanque (or Boules).
 This sport belongs to the French culture, and French people particularly love to play it during summer.

-What is la pétanque?
+1- What is la pétanque?

-There are two teams facing of 2 or 3 players.
-You can also play one versus one but to me it is less fun.
-The team throwing their “boules” is the one that do not hold (“Tenir”) the cochonnet.
+There are two teams facing two or three players.
+You can also play one versus one but to me, it is less fun.
+The team throwing their “boules” is the one that does not hold (“Tenir”) the cochonnet.
 This means that the team does not have a ball closer to the cochonnet than the other team.
 (If you are the closest to the cochonnet, you don’t play)